sharmapragya025/sharmapragya025/README.md

-Hi, I'm Pragya Sharma, a Full Stack Developer with expertise in Java, JavaScript, HTML, and CSS.
-Currently pursuing my MCA at Madan Mohan Malviya University of Technology, Gorakhpur, with a BCA from Jagran College of Arts, Science, and Commerce, Kanpur.
+Hi, I'm Pragya Sharma, with expertise in Java, JavaScript, HTML, and CSS.
+Currently pursuing my MCA at Madan Mohan Malviya University of Technology, Gorakhpur, with a BCA from Jagran College, Kanpur.
 Skilled in OOPS, data structures, and algorithms, I aim to excel in the IT sector.

 **Skills**
 - **Languages:** Java, C++, JavaScript, HTML, CSS